OU2018/samplegit/readme.txt

-this is a testing sentance.
+this is a testing sentance.now， I will add some queto.